MicrosoftDocs/OfficeDocs-O365ServiceDescriptions-pr.de-DE/Office365-ServiceDescriptions/exchange-online-service-description/planning-and-deployment.md

   - **Bearbeiten eines Migrationsbatches** Wenn sich ein Migrationsbatch für eine phasenweise Exchange-Migration oder eine IMAP-Migration in der Migrationswarteschlange befindet, derzeit aber nicht ausgeführt wird, können Administratoren den Migrationsbatch bearbeiten.

-- **Azure Active Directory-Verzeichnissynchronisierungstool** Das Azure Active Directory-Synchronisierungstool spielt eine wichtige Rolle bei der Migration zu Hybrid-E-Mail-Szenarien, in denen sowohl Exchange Online als auch ein lokaler Exchange Server verwendet wird.
-Das Tool führt eine einseitige Synchronisierung vom lokalen Active Directory-Verzeichnis zu Exchange Online durch.
-Nach Abschluss der Migration benötigen Administratoren nur Exchange Online, um Active Directory-Benutzer und -Gruppen zu verwalten.
-Das Tool stellt Benutzern außerdem eine einheitliche globale Adressliste (Global Address List, GAL) zur Verfügung, wobei die Onlineumgebung fortlaufend mit der lokalen Umgebung synchronisiert wird.
+- **Azure Active Directory Sync tool** The Azure Active Directory Sync tool plays an important role in migration to hybrid email scenarios that utilize both Exchange Online and an on-premises Exchange Server.
+The tool performs a one-way synchronization from on-premises Active Directory to Exchange Online.
+After migration is complete, administrators only need to use Exchange Online to manage Active Directory users and groups.
+The tool also provides users with a unified Global Address List where the online environment is continuously synchronized with the on-premises environment.

     Weitere Informationen zum Azure Active Directory-Synchronisierungstool finden Sie in der [Roadmap Verzeichnissynchronisierung](https://go.microsoft.com/fwlink/p/?LinkId=287034).

-- **Assistent für die Hybridkonfiguration** Der Assistent für die Hybridkonfiguration optimiert den Prozess für Hybridbereitstellungen, indem er die Konfiguration von Funktionen und Diensten für die lokale Exchange-Organisation und Exchange Online vereinfacht.
-Der Assistent für die Hybridkonfiguration wurde mit Exchange Server 2010 Service Pack 2 eingeführt.
-Er wird nur in lokalen Organisationen ausgeführt und umfasst die folgenden Komponenten:
+- **Hybrid Configuration Wizard** The Hybrid Configuration Wizard streamlines the hybrid deployment process by simplifying the on-premises and Exchange Online configuration of features and services.
+Introduced as part of Exchange Server 2010 Service Pack 2, the Hybrid Configuration Wizard is run only in on-premises organizations and has the following components:

   - Einen Assistenten für die Exchange-Verwaltungskonsole, der Administratoren durch die gesamte Konfiguration einer Hybridbereitstellung leitet.